Raunaq98/Decision-Trees/README.md

 Random forest adds additional randomness to the model, while growing the trees.
 Instead of searching for the most important feature while splitting a node, it searches for the best feature among a random subset of features.
 This results in a wide diversity that generally results in a better model.

+# Gradient Boosting

+Gradient boosting is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.

+      - Random Forests builds each tree independently while Gradient Boosting builds one tree at a time.
+      - Random Forests combine results at the end of the process (by averaging or "majority rules") while Gradient Boosting combines results along the way.